 When checked, (enabled) Input Boost provides increased sensitivity of the microphone by 20 dB.
 Input Boost can only be enabled after an Input type other than None is selected.

 Mouse

-Set the double-click sensitivity for stylus taps on the touchscreen.
+Set the double-click sensitivity for stylus taps on the touchscreen or an external mouse.

 Network and Dialup Connections